slyofzero/slyofzero/README.md

 ---

-- 🔭 Currently working on many Kaggle projects
+- 🔭 Currently working on many NextJS projects
-- 🌱 Learning everything I can! (but mostly machine learning...)
+- 🌱 Learning everything I can! (but mostly web development and machine learning...)
 - 👯 Looking to collaborate on any open-source projects and internships I am fit for!
-- 💬 2021 goals: A sick Kaggle.com and GitHub profile!
+- 💬 2023 goals: A portfolio website with slick animations and an active GitHub profile!

 ### Connect with me: